 Using This Guide

 The following guide walks you through the steps of creating a new consent statement, adding it to a Gigya screen using the UI Builder, and managing consent version.

 For more information on Gigya screens and screen-sets, see Screen-Sets.

 The data structure of the consent statement is explained here.

 - Go to the Consent dashboard in your Gigya Console.

 - Click the Add button to create a new statement.

 Select the Type and enter an ID for the new statement.

-The fixed prefix for terms of service is terms, and for privacy policies it's privacy.
+The prefix for terms of service is terms, and for privacy policies is privacy.